 Choose from the Southern Highbush blueberry varieties, which are happy in warm areas.
 They’re self-pollinating but you’ll get even more fruit if you plant different varieties together.

 Blueberries are insanely good for you.
 They’re full of antioxidants, Vitamin C, and fiber.
 New studies show blueberries clean up toxic brain debris, lower blood pressure, and even reduce the risk of Parkinson’s disease.

 Blueberry bushes enhance landscapes as hedges (a row of different varieties will display a range of fall color, from burgundy to orange to blue-green) or in a group of perennials.
 Use smaller varieties (like ‘Sunshine Blue’) as container plants to create edible accents flanking your front door, or on your patio.

 Blueberries need acid, well-drained soil.
-You’ll probably have to amend your soil with compost and sulfur, or grow in containers.
+You’ll probably have to amend your soil with compost, peat or grow in containers.
 For full details on warm-weather blueberry culture and soil preparation, see “Growing Blueberries in the Sacramento Region” by the Cooperative Extension in Sacramento County.